PSI-Rockin/DobieStation/README.md

 IRC: Join #dobiestation on irc.badnik.net for discussing development.

 ## Compiling
-DobieStation uses Qt 5 and currently only supports qmake and meson.
+DobieStation uses Qt 5 and currently only supports qmake, meson and CMake.

 ### Building with qmake
 ```